Glasma Evolution and Bose-Einstein Condensation with Elastic and Inelastic Collisions: Numerical Study of the Kinetic Evolution

 Let us now briefly summarize the kinetic evolution from overpopulation toward onset of condensation in the purely elastic case, as reported in \cite{BLM,Blaizot:2012qd,Liao:2012qk}.
 The elastic kernel can be re-written in terms of flux as

 The strong overpopulation leads to a particle flux cascade toward the infrared regime.
 Analysis of the small $p$ regime shows that it will quickly develop a local thermal form $f^* (p) = 1/[e^{(p-\mu^*)/T^*}-1]$ with $T^*=I_a / I_b$, and the incoming flux will drive the (negative) $\mu^*$ to eventually vanish and reach the onset of a dynamical condensation.
 This picture is numerically verified in great details in \cite{BLM}.
-Our discussion of the onset of condensation will stay in this picture (as the elastic term is still present and its flux drives the small $p$ behavior) and we will study how the inelastic process modifies it.
+Our discussion of the onset of condensation will stay in this picture (as the elastic term is still present and its flux drives the small $p$ behavior) and we will study how the inelastic process modifies such onset dynamics.
+It should be emphasize that a vanishing chemical potential $\mu^*$ alone does {\it not} necessarily lead to onset of BEC as is evident from our study of the purely inelastic case in the previous subsection.
+It is both the vanishing of $\mu^*$ and an elastic-driven divergent flux toward $\vec p=0$ together that would signal the onset of condensation as shown in~\cite{BLM,Scardina:2014gxa,Xu:2014ega}.

 Starting with the overpopulated initial condition (\ref{initial}) we have numerically evolved the kinetic equations (\ref{kernel_all}), (\ref{kernel_22}), and (\ref{kernel_12}) with given set of parameters.
 Shown in \fig{fz1_fp} is the solution with $R=1$.
 In \fig{fz1_fp} left we show the distribution function $f_p$ at different time moments, and one can see that even with the presence of inelastic term, the small $p$ part of the distribution is quickly filled up and becomes a local thermal form $f^* (p) = 1/[e^{(p-\mu^*)/T^*}-1]$ despite that the distribution in the wide range of (bigger) momentum region is still far from equilibrium shape, and the small $p$ part becomes steeper and steeper with time (meaning decreasing $|\mu^*|$).
 In \fig{fz1_fp} right we show the corresponding flux $S(p)$ from the elastic kernel.
 Again the flux behaves very similarly to the purely elastic case: one see a linear behavior at small p, $S\propto - p$ and eventually upon onset of condensation the flux diverges (see the blue curve near $p=0$).